ENV590/env590.github.io-fall22/docs/modules/M1-intro-grids.md

 ## Resources

 If want more information on smart grid, watch this animated video from the US Department of Energy entitled "What Is the Smart Grid?".
-This is just a first in a chapter of a serie os videos on how smart grids impact you.
+This is just a first in a chapter of a series os videos on how smart grids impact you.

 [What is the Smart Grid?](https://www.youtube.com/watch?v=JwRTpWZReJk)